 Domain names are a source of high-confidence company matches, as no two companies can have the same domain.
 We run domain names through a standardization process to ensure that inconsistencies in formatting don't create false positives.
 We also maintain a growing awareness of cases where multiple domains are owned by the same company so that indirect matches can be made.
 Things to note about domain names:

 Email addresses are a source of high confidence person matches, as no two people can have the same email address.
 These addresses are run through a similar cleansing and standardization process as domains.
 Emails also have a bonus benefit of helping with company match resolution, as we can often determine that companies match based on them having matching people.
-When certain quality conditions are met, we can also us the domain name of contacts as a matching property for companies.
+When certain quality conditions are met, we can also use the domain name of contacts as a matching property for companies.

 DUNS Numbers are a source of high confidence company matches, as these are unique to companies.
 While DUNS data is not always present on both sides of a data comparison, they can lead to highly accurate matching when present.
+We don't provide DUNS matches in addition to our other matching, it's an alternative way to match that would replace our more advanced matching algorithm for you and your partners.
+Of note, you and your partners must all use DUNS numbers for this to work.

 Real-World ("Meatspace") Names